 What are the requirements for naturalization?

-- Must demonstrate good moral character, and not have violated certain laws of the US such as:
+To naturalize, you must be 18 years old and demonstrate good moral character, and not have violated certain laws of the U.S., such as criminal laws, immigration laws, and other civil laws of the U.S.

-- Must have maintained physical presence in the US with lawful permanent residency for the statutory time period (three or five years)
+You also must have a basic understanding of U.S. history and civics; be able to read, write, and speak basic English; and have maintained a physical presence in the U.S. with lawful permanent residency for the statutory time period (three or five years).

 What are the exceptions for the English-language requirements?